 . . . . .
-Invest in a Karoo Lifestyle Property
+Invest in a Karoo Leisure Property

-Four investment options are available to potential buyers of holiday homes.
+Two investment options are available to potential buyers of leisure properties.

-Nine subdivided full-title stands are available for the building of new holiday homes.
+Nine subdivided full-title stands are available for the building of new leisure homes.

-These new holiday homes are intended to have three-bedrooms.
-They are to be built according to pre-approved plans based on the approved architecture.
+These new homes are intended to have three-bedrooms.
+They are to be built based on pre-approved plans which implement the approved conceptual architecture.

-4. New holiday homes, tourist lodges or boutique hotels on two Resort Zone I Clusters
+2. New units – tourist lodges or boutique hotels on two Resort Zone I Clusters

 Eleven new holiday units can be built on two Resort Zone I Clusters.
 Four of these are to be two-bedroom units and seven are to be one-bedroom units.

-The prices of the 15 units on offer (12 full-title stands and 3 cluster options) cover the following components:
+The prices of the remaining units on offer cover the following components:

-- The Resort Zone II stand OR one of the 3 Resort Zone I Clusters
+- The Resort Zone II stand OR one of the 2 remaining Resort Zone I Clusters

 - Undivided shared ownership of the nature reserve common property with all the infrastructure thereon through the Homeowners Association